Congress of Roman Frontier Studies

 The Congress of Roman Frontier Studies or Limes Congress is one of the most important conferences on archaeology in Europe.
 The conference takes place on a triennial basis, although there have been some exceptions.
-The first congress was held in Durham in 1949; the most recent one took place in Nijmegen, The Netherlands, in 2022.
+The first congress was held in Durham in 1949; the most recent one took place in Batumi, Georgia, in 2024.

 History of the Congress of Roman Frontier Studies

 On the initiative of Eric Birley, about 20 archaeologists and historians assembled at King's College, Newcastle, then part of Durham University in 1949.
 Speakers included famous archaeologists like Sir Mortimer Wheeler, Andreas Alföldi and Franz Oelmann.
 Plans to establish regular meetings of British and international academics were developed as early as the late 1920s, when Birley met Ernst Fabricius and his assistant Kurt Stade from the German Reichs-Limeskommission.
 World War II, however, prevented a realisation of a planned meeting in 1940.

 The intention was to hold the second Congress in Algeria in 1954 to enable Colonel Jean Baradez to show parts of the Fossatum Africae but the death of Louis Leschi, then Director of Antiquities in Algeria, made it impossible to organise the Congress.
 However, some Roman frontiers scholars were able to visit Baradez's excavations at Gemellae in April of that year.

-Since 1949, the congress has been hosted by 12 different countries including the non-European countries of Israel (1967) and Jordan (2000).
+Since 1949, the congress has been hosted by 14 different countries including the non-European countries of Israel (1967) and Jordan (2000) as well as the eastern Black Sea coast in Georgia in 2024.

-In terms of size, the Limescongress has developed from about 20 participants and 11 papers in 1949 to about 400 participants presenting 200 papers in the year 2015, when the 23rd conference was held in Ingolstadt in Bavaria, Germany.
+In terms of size, the Limescongress has developed from about 20 participants and 11 papers in 1949 to over 400 participants presenting over 200 papers in the year 2022, when the 25th conference was held in Nijmegen in the Netherlands.

 Great Britain hosted the Congress of Roman Frontier Studies six times and Germany has hosted it four times.
-There were plans to meet in Morocco in 2018 but due to security reasons, Serbia hosted the congress in 2018 instead.
-The most recent Congress was held in Nijmegen in the Netherlands in August 2022 (moved from 2021 due to Covid).
+Due to the COVID-19 pandemic, the 2021 congress in Nijmegen, Netherlands, was moved to 2022.
+The most recent meeting took place in Batumi, Georgia from September 8 to 14, 2024, returning to the initial three-year cycle.
+The next Congress is due to be held in 2027 in Rabat, Morocco.